On-Site Clinics

-Over the years, Rich has conducted training clinics stretching from Fairbanks, AK to Kissimmee, FL; from Friday Harbor, WA to Long Island, NY; from Bismarck, ND to Olive Branch, MS; even from St. Catherines to Sault Ste.
-Marie, Canada and from Kumamoto to Mt.
-Fuji, Japan.
+Over the years, Rich has conducted training clinics stretching from Fairbanks, AK to Kissimmee, FL; from Friday Harbor, WA to Long Island, NY; from Bismarck, ND to Olive Branch, MS; from St. Catherines to Sault Ste.
+Marie, Canada; from Kumamoto to Mt.
+Fuji, Japan; and from Ardmore to Hawkes Bay, New Zealand.

 Planning Guidelines